junayet4o12/bi-cicle-backend/README.md

 # 🚴 Bi-Cycle Store Backend

 ## 📌 Overview
-Bi-Cycle Store Backend is a backend application built with **Express.js and TypeScript**, integrating **MongoDB with Mongoose** to manage a bicycle store.
+Bi-Cycle Store Backend is a robust backend application built with **Express.js and TypeScript**, integrating **MongoDB with Mongoose** to manage a bicycle store.
 The API implements user authentication and authorization with role-based access control for administrators and regular users.
+Now with integrated payment processing via SSLCommerz!

 ## 🌐 Live API Testing
 Test the API endpoints using the deployed version: